DanielSiefert/UdacityDevopsNanoDegree/README.md

 - In your CircleCI account, add your repo and under project settings add DOCKERHUB_USERNAME and DOCKERHUB_PASS environment variables so that it can push to docker hub once CI steps have been completed.

--Edit the index.html file in the travel-blog-site subfolder and on line 62 change the title of the blog to your own name
+- Edit the index.html file in the travel-blog-site subfolder and on line 62 change the title of the blog to your own name

 - Push index.html change up to your GitHub Repo